codeforamerica/civic-tech-patterns/README.md

 * **Bridging tech capacity**: Is it doing something that the people who should make it cannot do for time, money, skill reasons?
 Maybe they already have tech capacity to do 90% of stuff, but just need help getting data out of the system, etc.

+* **Content before Engineering**: Can you explain a process so that people really understand it well _before_ you build the system to contain the process?
+Are you an expert in that process and have actually experienced it?
+See "It's For the little people"

 <a name="designAntiPatterns" />
 ## Design _Anti_-Patterns